-When internal command is selected and COMMAND SENSITIVITY is switched on, a 1V p-p square wave test pulse (line frequency; 50/60 Hz) is generated by the PC-505B.
-The test pulse is attenuated by the SENSITIVITY SELECTOR toggle and is available for adjustment of capacitance compensation, measurement of pipet resistance, or for monitoring the formation of a gigohm seal at the electrode tip.
+When internal command is selected, a 1 V p-p, line frequency (50/60 Hz) square wave (TEST PULSE) is generated by the instrument.
+The TEST PULSE is attenuated as described above and is available for adjustment of capacitance compensation, measurement of pipet resistance, or for monitoring the formation of a gigohm seal at the electrode tip.